- Key Facts

 - Papua New Guinea

-This paper summarizes the proceedings of the Fifteenth Meeting of the GMS Regional Power Trade Coordinating Committee in Da Nang, Viet Nam, on 16-17 December 2013.
+This paper summarizes the proceedings of the Sixteenth Meeting of the Regional Power Trade Coordination Committee in Seam Reap, Cambodia on 25-26 June 2014.